AdrianaVecc/MidnightSkyVR/README.md

 MidnightSkyVR is an MVP to toy around with the possibilities that Virtual Reality can offer.

 It features a space universe in which you can float.
+Press the trigger to move forward in the direction you're looking at.
+Press again to stop.

 ### Support:
 - Android with Google Cardboard